 - Tell the client about some stories and challenges that other clients have resolved with your assistance locally.
 Give real solutions to the client’s challenge today and tell them how you will take them forward.
 Use PERT and GANTT models to show the client how that will be done.

-- Time on the market will vary by property, location, and by property type.
-Do you know what is selling or renting now and why?
+- Time on the market will vary by property, location, and property type.
+Do you know what is selling or renting now and why that is the case?
 This information will be fundamental to capturing the right property enquiry today.
+Know your area, the location, the people and the properties.
+Soon you will see the time on market factors.